exsofy/tcua-itk-trace/docs/CommonTracingPattern.md

 management.

 #### Resource managed by release block
-The macro XFY_TCALL_L jumps in case of error to defined label.
+The macro *XFY_TCALL_L* jumps in case of error to defined label.

 #### Resource managed by return code check
-If labels are not acceptable
+If labels are not acceptable, use the *XFY_TREP* macro to get the return value and check it by code.

 ## Special error handling